 There have been 33 members active in the studio over the past three years, including 16 weavers and 17 knitters.

-The knitters were Rita Ertmane, Ilga Vītola, Sarmīte Luste, Sarma Krēsliņa, Evija Nagle, Maija Briede, Inese Kļaviņa, Aija Sniedze, Madara Zariņa, Malvīne Pudele, Vivita Zeltkalne, Inese Bogdanova, Evita Vītola, Guna Daugule, Zenta Šaicāne, Gunta Mežale, and Valda Siņcina.
+The knitters include Rita Ertmane, Ilga Vītola, Sarmīte Luste, Sarma Krēsliņa, Evija Nagle, Maija Briede, Inese Kļaviņa, Aija Sniedze, Madara Zariņa, Malvīne Pudele, Vivita Zeltkalne, Inese Bogdanova, Evita Vītola, Guna Daugule, Zenta Šaicāne, Gunta Mežale and Valda Siņcina.

-The weavers were Gaļina Birkava, Gunta Jēkabsone, Vaira Vanaga, Vija Bērziņa, Viktorija Puriņa, Dagnija Kalniņa, Antra Brasliņa, Ilzīte Celmiņa, Pārsla Radziņa, Elga Puķulauka, Māra Mistre, Linda Berga, Rita Lizuma, Aija Kārkliņa, Vija Kārkliņa, and Dace Stepanova.
+The weavers have been Gaļina Birkava, Gunta Jēkabsone, Vaira Vanaga, Vija Bērziņa, Viktorija Puriņa, Dagnija Kalniņa, Antra Brasliņa, Ilzīte Celmiņa, Pārsla Radziņa, Elga Puķulauka, Māra Mistre, Linda Berga, Rita Lizuma, Aija Kārkliņa, Vija Kārkliņa, and Dace Stepanova.

 Read more